diezfx/transformation-framework/typesystem.md

 sol2: solve with types one port is "port.https" the other "port.grpc"

-at them moment implemented with .startswith() so getcapabilitiesofType("port") returns both.
+at them moment implemented with .startswith() so getcapabilitiesofType("port") returns both.\

+### What if component exports 2 http ports??
+first use type then name?

 ### related links: